harold-js/harold-website/src/docs/guides.md

     <h1>A quick intro to Harold JS</h1>
 ```

-`{{> docs-sidebar-left}}` here is nothing more than a separate `.hbs` file located in the `partials` directory.
-It will be injected precisely in this place in the code.
+`{{> docs-sidebar-left}}` is a separate `.hbs` file located in the `partials` directory.
+Harold injects it exactly at that place in the template.

-You can also use partials with parameters.
-For example we can use `head` partial (also located in `partials` directory) which looks like:
+You can also pass parameters to partials.
+For example, the `head` partial, also located in the `partials` directory, can be used like this:

 ```handlebars
 {{> head